Trigger Warning: Purging, food restriction, treatment program, mothers with eating disorders. Read at your own discretion.

 Within two months of Bobby being alive, I lost all control again.
 Learning how to purge was just the start of it.
 Pregnancy had brought on new feelings of self hate.
 I couldn’t stand to see my pregnancy progress.
 And don’t get me started on my post-pregnancy body!
 In my head, it was a disgraceful war zone.

 When Bobby was about 8 months old, I finally confessed to my husband what I’d been up to.
-He called the same treatment centre I refused to go to years before.
+He called the same treatment center I refused to go to years before.
 He drove me to the intake appointment and waited in the waiting room for an hour to show his support.

 They promptly admitted me into their intensive outpatient program.
 I didn’t fight them this time.
 The program consisted of 4 hours of group and individual therapy with dinner every night.
 I did it for three days and then bailed, against everyone’s wishes, because of the same reasons I’d had years before (“I’m never around anymore!”
 “I don’t like being there for dinner, I want to be with my husband and son!”).
 The treatment staff wanted me to start their inpatient program but I wouldn’t hear of it.